-Baseline \$4.46
+Baseline \$4.53

-Enhanced \$4.77
+Enhanced \$4.83

-Exemplary \$5.59
+Exemplary \$5.57

 'Library materials' is defined as 'any book and non book material, including but not limited to videos, talking books, DVDs, computer games, toys, magazines, CDs, newspapers, CD-ROMs, maps, plans, manuscripts.
-Note that expenditure on licensed access to electronic resources is included in line with the definition used in statistics collection for Public Library Statistics, 2011/12 page xx.
+Note that expenditure on licensed access to electronic resources is included in line with the definition from the Public Libraries in New South Wales Financial Reporting manual used in statistics collection for Public Library Statistics, 2013/14.